NervanaSystems/ngraph/CONTRIB.md

 -   Use `.hpp` for headers and `.cpp` for implementation.
 -   Reflect the namespace nesting in the directory hierarchy.
 -   Unit test files are in the `tests` directory.
-    -   Tranformer-dependent tests are tests running on the default transformer or specifying a transformer.
+    -   Transformer-dependent tests are tests running on the default transformer or specifying a transformer.
 For these, use the form

         ```
         TEST(file_name, test_name)
         ```